claucoals/hotel-reviews-deep-learning/README_exam.md

 # Hotel Reviews Deep Learning

 ## Description
-This repository contains the solution to the **Machine Learning, Artificial Neural Networks and Deep Learning exam** (Exam session: 19 June 2025, University of Milano-Bicocca).
+This repository contains the solution to the **Machine Learning, Artificial Neural Networks and Deep Learning exam** (Exam session: 19 June 2025, University of Pavia, University of Milan "La Statale" and University of Milano-Bicocca).
 The task consists of designing and implementing a **deep neural network** able to predict both the **review type** (good/bad) and the **review score** (0–10) from hotel reviews.

 ## Contents